kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## otel-sampler

 Specifies the sampler to be used when sampling traces.
-The available samplers are: AlwaysOff, AlwaysOn, TraceIdRatioBased, remote. _**default:**_ AlwaysOff
+The available samplers are: AlwaysOff, AlwaysOn, TraceIdRatioBased, remote. _**default:**_ AlwaysOn

-AlwaysOn is equivalent to setting [otel-sampler-ratio](#otel-sampler-ratio) to "1" and otel-sampler to "TraceIdRatioBased".
+"AlwaysOn" is equivalent to setting [otel-sampler-ratio](#otel-sampler-ratio) to "1" and otel-sampler to "TraceIdRatioBased".

 ## main-snippet